douglashill/DynamicButtonStack/README.md

 The buttons can be styled however you like.
 Colour, font, shadow, highlight state etc.

-- Do set an image.
-- Do set a title.
+- Set both an image and a title.
-- Don’t modify the image or title insets because DynamicButtonStack needs to adjust these to set the stacking and alignment inside the buttons.
+- Don’t modify the `imageEdgeInsets` or `titleEdgeInsets` because DynamicButtonStack needs to adjust these to set the stacking and alignment inside the buttons.
-- Do customise any other properties however you like.
+- Customise any other properties however you like.
 Setting `contentEdgeInsets` is recommended.

 ## Status

-DynamicButtonStack is considered ready for use in production.
+✅ DynamicButtonStack is considered ready for use in production.

-There is no private API use or interference with private subviews.
+😇 There is no private API use or interference with private subviews.

 ## Q & A

 ### Does DynamicButtonStack support being laid out with constraints?

-No. It must be measured using `sizeThatFits`.
+🙅‍♀️ No. It must be measured using `sizeThatFits`.
 It does not supply an `intrinsicContentSize` because like with text, the intrinsic height depends on the width.

 ### Does DynamicButtonStack use modern layout API like constraints, UIStackView or SwiftUI?

-No.
+😄 No.

 ### Would this be easier with SwiftUI?

-Maybe.
+🤷‍♂️ Maybe.
 If you think so I’d love to see how this would look.

 ## Credits